-- 101. However, in certain states where laws and policies exist, implementation seems to lack effectiveness, and in other states, measures to tackle discrimination in sports do not explicitly refer to SOGI. - 102.
-There are examples where discrimination in sports is not dealt with by national law but instead regulated by the sports event organiser (Lithuania).
-Alack of collaboration between sports bodies and LGBT associations and lack of knowledge of the issues can result in SOGI issues remaining unaddressed in codes of conduct.
-Some states made no progress in this field. - 103.
+- 101. However, in certain states where laws and policies exist, implementation seems to lack effectiveness.
+For example, while laws in Bosnia and Herzegovina and Poland clearly prohibit discrimination in sports, no special measures have been taken to prevent the exclusion of LGBT persons.
+Similarly, despite an inclusive policy framework in Montenegro, there are few concrete programmes in place combating SOGI-based discrimination and violence.
+In other states, measures to tackle discrimination in sports do not explicitly refer to SOGI. - 102.
+There are examples wherein discrimination in sports is not dealt with by national law but instead regulated by the sports event itself (Lithuania).
+Lack of collaboration between sports bodies and LGBT associations and lack of knowledge of the issues can result in SOGI issues remaining unaddressed in codes of conduct.
+Some states made no progress in this field: Bulgaria, Croatia, Estonia, Georgia, Hungary, Lithuania, Montenegro, North Macedonia, Poland, Serbia and Turkey. - 103.
 Awareness-raising campaigns reflect positive collaboration between a variety of stakeholders in some states, including Denmark and Portugal, to tackle homophobia and the acceptance of LGBT persons in sports.
 In other states, despite the increasingly difficult environment with homophobic language used at sports events, such collaboration does not yet exist. - 104.
 Conferences on issues of homophobia and transphobia in sports are few and far between.
 This is despite the learning opportunity they present around the experience of LGBT persons in sports, which is largely lacking research and collaboration between key actors.
 The best examples reported include the 2017 conference Queering Football: Addressing Homophobia at Mega Sports Events in Ljubljana on the issue of homophobia at sporting events.
 It involved representatives of international and national sports organisations, NGOs, clubs, athletes, LGBT groups, activists and university teachers from 17 countries.
 In 2019, Germany holds a conference led by a Berlin Sports Club for queer sports clubs to support networking opportunities